goodeggs/coffeescript-koans/README.markdown

 $ npm test
 ```

-The first error will be in koans/AboutExpects.coffee, fix the first test and
-refresh the browser.
-You'll need to edit the file, and then run the tests again with
+The first error will be in koans/AboutExpects.coffee, fix the first test by editing the file, and then run the tests again with

 ```
 $ npm test